“This small resort overlooking the sandy sweep of Ayios Prokopios has secluded suites, a sleek swimming pool and

 Breakfast, which is excluded from the room rates, is served until midday.
-You can order a cheese-filled omelette made with local eggs, a snowy mountain of Greek yoghurt and honey, even a jam pancake if you’re lucky; and, if that hasn’t kickstarted your taste buds, the fresh-pressed citrus juices will.
+You can order a cheese-filled omelette made with local eggs, a snowy mountain of Greek yoghurt, fruit and honey, even a jam pancake if you’re lucky; and, if that hasn’t kickstarted your taste buds, the fresh-pressed citrus juices will.

 If you fancy eating out, Axiotissa in Kastraki (a 20-minute drive away) is a delight, with lots of fresh, home-grown ingredients combined in unusual Med-meets-Oriental ways.
 In the labyrinthine backsreets of Hora there are some delightful tavernas spilling onto the whitewashed cobbles and tiered rooftops.
 See our island guide for details.